 The CAN-SPAM Act applies to any commercial emails sent to or from the United States.
 It affects all businesses that send marketing emails to U.S. residents, regardless of where the business is located.

-Below are some general guidelines for maintaining GDPR compliance.
+Below are some general guidelines for maintaining CAN-SPAM compliance.

 Complying With CAN-SPAM